chandanaamarendra/SQL-Learning-Journey/03-QUERYING DATA /readme.md

 ---

-# WHERE Clause
+# 🔹 WHERE Clause

-The `WHERE` clause filters records based on conditions.
+The `WHERE` clause filters rows based on conditions.

 Example: Customers from Bangalore.